A Blockchain App Architecture

 - A generic application interface.

 Want to continue exploring this useful component of the Cosmos SDK?
-Find further information beneath under Consensus in Tendermint Core and Cosmos, or in the Tendermint Core documentation (opens new window).
+Find further information through the CometBFT documentation (opens new window).

 Network participants are incentivized to stake their ATOM with nodes which are the most likely to provide dependable service, and to withdraw their support should those conditions change.
 A Cosmos blockchain is expected to adjust the validator configuration and continue even in adverse conditions.